etopiei/midi-macros/README.md

 This is also an experiment with AI coding, as this app was completely written by Claude Code.

+If you're curious about the prompts I used, they are included in the [prompts.txt](prompts.txt) file.

 ## Screenshot

 ![demo](demo.png)